 GRADventure is a central hub of professional development resources designed specifically for graduate students at the University of Waterloo.
-It is offered by the Graduate Studies Office, in collaboration with campus partners.
+It is offered by Graduate Studies and Postdoctoral Affairs, in collaboration with campus partners.

-Explore our offerings, which are organized into three series: inquire, connect, and strategize.
+Explore our offerings, which are organized into three series — inquire, connect, and strategize — to focus on skills most important to your unique professional development needs.
 Or, jump right to our events, below, and join us for an event coming up soon.

 Write together.
 Connect to our grad writing community to stay focused and motivated!

 We’ll provide free coffee, tea, and snacks.
 Just come and write!